Free C-programs for Unix, Linux and

 available for both 32-bit and 64-bit Linux.
 The executables are compiled for

-also on AMD CPUs.
+well also on AMD CPUs.

 To download all the programs below use one of the following files: